Logz.io offers a quick integration for SSO with Azure.

 Send your SAML details to Logz.io

 Draft a new email to Support, and include these items:

 - Your zipped SAML Signing Certificate (from the previous step).

 Your SAML-P SIGN-ON ENDPOINT.
 This is your Azure Login URL.

 Configure Azure to send user groups

-Return to the App registrations page.
+Return to the App registrations page in your Azure Portal.
 If you don’t see Logz.io, click View all applications.

-(Optional) Restrict Logz.io access to specific user groups
+(Optional) Restrict access to Logz.io to specific user groups

 By default, all Azure users with Logz.io access can sign in to your Logz.io accounts.

 You can restrict this access from the Manage users page for each of your accounts.
-To do this, click Add group, and then paste your group’s Object ID from Azure.
-Do this for each group that should have access to this account.
+Click Add group, and then paste the group’s Object ID for each group that should have access to the account in Logz.io.